History of Lahore: Sikhs Misls

-After Defeating Durrani Empire In Battle of Gujranwala (1761), Battle of Sialkot, In 1761, The Sikhs gained enough confidence to capture Lahore after back to back victories.
-The Sikhs besieged Lahore, Khawaja obed did not oppose the Sikh attack, Sikhs entered the Lahore city, plundered the city, captured the Royal mint and struck coins bearing Sikka Zad dar Jahan Bafazat-i-Akal, mulk-i-Ahmad garift Jassa Kalal, which means 'the coin struck by Grace of God in the country of Ahmad captured by Jassa Kalal.'
+After defeating the Durranis In battle of Gujranwala (1761) and battle of Sialkot, in 1761, the Sikhs attacked Lahore and besieged it.
+The Khawaja was forced to surrender and the Sikhs entered the city and plundered the city, capturing the royal mint and strucking coins bearing "Sikka Zad dar Jahan Bafazat-i-Akal, mulk-i-Ahmad garift Jassa Kalal", which means 'the coin struck by Grace of God in the country of Ahmad captured by Jassa Kalal.'